H3llKa1ser/B00t2R00t/Cloud Penetration Testing/Microsoft  Azure/Privilege Escalation/Run Command Feature.md

 - Outbound connectivity from the VM to Azure public IP addresses on port 443 is required to return the results of the script.

+# 1) Azure Portal

+ - Go to the "Virtual Machine" blade

+ - Run command has prebuilt commands that can be run in the portal (You can run your own custom commands ofc)

+ - Select "RunPowerShellScript" or "RunShellScript" for Linux (You can run your own custom commands for both Windows and Linux, as SYSTEM or root)

+# 2) Az Powershell module

+ - $VMs = Get-AzVM -Status | where {($_.PowerState -EQ "VM running") -and ($_.StorageProfile.OSDisk.OSType -eq "Windows")}

+ - $VMs | select ResourceGrouName,Name (List the running Windows VMs and cast them to the VMs variable)

+ - echo "whoami" > whoami.ps1

+ - $VMs | Invoke-AzVMRunCommand -CommandId 'RunPowerShellScript' -ScriptPath .\whoami.ps1 (Run your powershell script on all VMs in the subscription)